keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 }
 ~~~

 Durable Frameworks needs an entry point to construct the entity, this static method is decorated with the `[FunctionName(...)]` attribute and takes a `IDurableEntityContext` as an argument.
-In this operation you must instantiate the Class based entity via the `DispatchAsync()` method.
-An initiate state can be provisioned with the `SetState()` operation.
+In this operation the class based entity needs to be instantiated via the `DispatchAsync()` method.
+An initial state can be provisioned with the `SetState()` operation.

 The values of properties on the class will be automatically serialized to the state of the object after working with them.
 So if a Client Function calls the `MessageReceived()` method, the `DeviceEntity` is autmatically instantiated and in the body of `MessageReceived()` the properties of the class are recovered from (persistent) state.
 So properties like `this.LastCommunicationDateTime` can be updated and then, when `MessageReceived()` returns, Durable Functions will persist the state before it executes a new operation for this specific entity.